Graphene-based detectors for directional dark matter detection: Introduction

-In this article, we critically analyze the existing TPC-based and recently proposed DNA-based directional detectors~\cite{Drukier:2012hj,Drukier:2014rea}.
-We point out that while the feasibility of the proposed DNA-based detectors is exiguous, this detector design does have remarkable merits that may hold the key to a new generation of detection technology with nanometer accuracy.
-Motivated by those merits and the recent progress in nanotechnology and graphene-related research, we propose a novel class of high directional sensitivity dark matter detectors using graphene-based heterostructures that are within the grasp of current technology.
-The proposed detector has modular scalability, keV-scale detection threshold, nanometer position resolution, sensitivity down to dark matter of mass ${\sim\!5}~\mathrm{GeV}/c^2$, and intrinsic head--tail discrimination and excellent background rejection capabilities.
-The feasibility of the proof-of-concept design is strongly supported by a great amount of experimental evidence on the properties and fabrication of the heterostructures.
+In this article, we analyze the widely used TPC-based and the recently proposed DNA-based directional detectors~\cite{Drukier:2012hj,Drukier:2014rea}.
+We find that the design of the DNA-based detectors has remarkable merits that may hold the key to a new generation of detection technology with nanometer precision.
+Motivated by those merits and recent progress in nanotechnology and graphene-related research, we propose a novel class of directional DM detectors using graphene-based heterostructures that are within the grasp of current technology.
+The proposed detector has modular scalability, keV-scale detection threshold, nanometer position resolution, sensitivity down to DM of ${\sim\!10}~\mathrm{GeV}/c^2$ mass, and intrinsic head-tail discrimination and background rejection capabilities.
+The feasibility of this conceptual design is strongly supported by a great amount of experimental evidence on properties and fabrication of the heterostructures, and by simulation results.

 The rest of this article is organized as follows.
-In Sec.~\ref{sec:TPCDNA}, we briefly describe TPC- and DNA-based directional detectors and comment on the experimental challenges they face.
-In Sec.~\ref{sec:DNA2D}, we highlight the merits of the design of DNA-based directional detectors, and argue that graphene-based heterostructures are far more better than DNA arrays as the detection material of a new class of directional detectors with nanometer accuracy.
-The conceptual design, detection principles, and directionality and background rejection capabilities of the proposed graphene-based directional detector are presented in Sec.~\ref{sec:design}.
-Finally, we summarize our results in Sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:DNA2D}, we highlight the design merits of the DNA-based directional detectors, and argue that graphene-based heterostructures are far more better than DNA arrays as the detection material for a new class of directional detectors with nanometer precision.
+In Sec.~\ref{sec:design}, we present the conceptual design, detection principle, and directionality and background rejection capabilities of the proposed graphene-based directional detector.
+Finally, we conclude in Sec.~\ref{sec:conclusion}.